ahus1/prometheus-hystrix/README.md

 # prometheus-hystrix-metrics-publisher

-This is an implementation of a [HystrixMetricsPublisher](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/strategy/metrics/HystrixMetricsPublisher.html) that publishes metrics using the [Prometheus](https://github.com/prometheus/client_java) java client.
+This is an implementation of a [HystrixMetricsPublisher](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/strategy/metrics/HystrixMetricsPublisher.html) that publishes metrics using the Prometheus' [SimpleClient](https://github.com/prometheus/client_java).

 See the [Netflix Metrics & Monitoring](https://github.com/Netflix/Hystrix/wiki/Metrics-and-Monitoring) Wiki for more information.